About Home of Grace for Men

 Home of Grace can accommodate 110 men at a time.
 Living quarters are modest and resemble a dormitory.
 Recreational and physical fitness activities are offered on-site.
 The facility’s “Statement of Faith and Conduct” defines marriage as an “exclusive union” between a man and a woman.
 Therefore, this center may not be a supportive environment for LGBTQ individuals.

 WHAT ALUMNI SAY

-D.C., an alum who sought treatment a decade ago, credits the program for his sobriety.
-“I was a resident at the Home of Grace 10 years ago...It was the place I began feeling the transformations that God had in store for my life.
+Three alumni who submitted reviews to Rehabs.com to date all provided positive feedback.
+D.C., who sought treatment a decade ago, credited the program for his sobriety: “I was a resident at the Home of Grace 10 years ago...It was the place I began feeling the transformations that God had in store for my life.
 The facilities have changed since then but the love I felt there is still alive."
-He did, however, add a caveat: “There is not a tremendous clinical approach; dual diagnosis clients need a more specialized setting.”
+However, he added: “There is not a tremendous clinical approach; dual diagnosis clients need a more specialized setting.”